 The Nursing Assistant program provides training in basic nursing care under state and federal guidelines.
-The Phlebotomy Technician course is offered on an annual basis during spring quarter.
-The following is a list of courses offered to help students obtain necessary requirements for state certification and/or provide enrichment for increased information: Nursing Assistant Training Program, Nurse Delegation, Phlebotomy, AIDS Education, AIDS/Blood Borne Pathogens Training, OTEP Training, First Aid, First Aid Recertification, and CPR (Heartsaver and Healthcare Provider), and CPR Instructor Certification and Recertification.
+The Phlebotomy Technician course is offered on an annual basis during spring quarter on the Walla Walla campus and winter quarter on the Clarkston campus.
+The following is a list of courses offered to help students obtain necessary requirements for state certification and/or provide enrichment for increased information: Nursing Assistant Training Program, Nurse Delegation, Phlebotomy, AIDS Education, AIDS/Blood Borne Pathogens Training, OTEP Training,

+First Aid, First Aid Recertification, and CPR (Heartsaver and Healthcare Provider), and CPR Instructor Certification and Recertification.

-The Allied Health and Safety Education Department also offer a variety of Healthcare Education opportunities for both students and providers to include: Pharmacology, Healthy Lifestyles, Basic Arrhythmias, 12 Lead ECG, Physical Assessment, and continuing education conferences.
+The Allied Health and Safety Education Department also offer a variety of Healthcare Education opportunities for both students and providers to include: Pharmacology, Healthy Lifestyles, Basic Arrhythmias, 12 Lead ECG, Physical Assessment, Patient Navigation, and continuing education conferences.
 These courses are offered as needed to our community of interest and student body.